Understanding Lung Cancer

 Who gets lung cancer?

-More than 13 percent of new cancers in the United States are lung cancers.
-In 2018, an estimated 234,000 people in the U.S. will be diagnosed with lung cancer.
-In 2015, an estimated 541,000 in the U.S. were living with lung cancer.
+Just over 12% of new cancers in the United States are lung cancers.
+In 2022, an estimated 236,740 people in the U.S. are expected to be diagnosed with lung cancer.

-Smoking: Smoking accounts for as much as 90 percent of lung cancers.
+Smoking: Smoking accounts for as much as 90% of lung cancers.
 It brings substances into the body that damage cells lining the lungs.
 Stopping smoking can significantly reduce the risk of many cancers and other diseases.
-Still, nearly 60 percent of lung cancers are diagnosed in people who have quit.
+Still, nearly 60% of lung cancers are diagnosed in people who have quit.

 Secondhand smoke: Exposure to secondhand smoke causes thousands of lung cancer cases in the U.S. each year.